 Exams There will be 2 midterm exams and a final exam.
 No makeup exams will be given.
-The tentative exam dates are

-- Midterm 1: Thur Sep 29

-- Midterm 2: Tues Nov 1

-- Final: Friday Dec 16, 5:15-7:15pm (This date is NOT tentative.)
+- Midterm 1: Thur Feb 16 (this date is tentative) - Midterm 2: Tues Mar 28 (this date is tentative) - Final: Friday May 5, 2017, 8:00-10:00am. (this date is NOT tentative)

 Exams will be based on class notes and examples, text readings and examples, and homework assignments.
 In addition to problems, definitions, and theorem statements, short proofs may be asked on exams.

 The final exam will be given on the scheduled date/time and will not be offered at any other time!
 Do not make travel plans that conflict with any exam date.